Course and Requirement Overview

 Technology in Society

 The TIS class is designed to give engineers an understanding of their profession as a social activity.
 The TIS classes are devoted to exploring issues arising from the interplay of engineering, technology, and society.
 Any class from the School of Engineering technology in society courses list can be counted towards this requirement.
-In addition, participation in the Stanford Center for Technology and Innovation (SCTI) Program, offered by the Bing Overseas Studies Program (BOSP) in Kyoto, will fulfill the TIS requirement.
 This year's Undergraduate Engineering Handbook will also have an up-to-date list of classes that can be counted towards the technology in society requirement.

 Computer Science Department Requirements